kotobuki/funnel/trunk/README_en.txt

 ACKNOWLEDGMENTS
-Funnel is developed with the support of the Exploratory Software Project (the first half of 2007) of IPA (Information- technology Promotion Agency).
+Funnel is developed with the support of the Exploratory Software Project (the first half of 2007) of IPA (Information-technology Promotion Agency).

+We would like to acknowledge the following people for assisting us in creating Funnel:
+* David A. Mellis (for the binary files of the RXTX library)